 If you want to experience a great dive, with a good chance of seeing some pretty big fish, Casino Point SMCA is the place for you!
 Whether you have hundreds of dives under your weight belt or have never even snorkeled, exploring the fascinating array of marine life in every nook, cranny, and crevice of Casino Point SMCA will fill you with awe and wonder, and give you memories that will last a lifetime.

-Casino Point SMR is one of 124 MPAs that are part of California’s statewide MPA network.
+Casino Point State Marine Reserve is one of 124 MPAs that are part of California’s statewide MPA network.
 Please visit CDFW’s MPA website for more information about the state MPA network, and sign up to receive updates about the MPA Management Program.

 Learn more about MPAs by diving into the